 In February 2016, the FASB issued ASU 2016-02 - Leases (Topic 842).
 This update requires an entity to recognize a right-of-use asset and a lease liability for virtually all of its leases.
 The liability will be equal to the present value of lease payments.
 The asset will generally be based on the liability.
 For income statement purposes operating leases will result in straight-line expense and finance leases will result in expenses similar to current capital leases.
 The guidance also requires additional disclosures to enable users of financial statements to understand the amount, timing and uncertainty of cash flows arising from leases.
-The guidance will be effective for fiscal years beginning after December 15, 2018, including interim periods within those fiscal years and will be applied using the modified retrospective approach.
+Since February 2016, the FASB issued clarifying updates to the new standard that did not change the core principle of ASU 2016-02.
+The new guidance will supersede virtually all existing lease guidance under GAAP and is effective for fiscal years beginning after December 15, 2018, including interim periods within those fiscal years.
 Early adoption is permitted.
-The Company is currently evaluating the requirements of this update and has not yet determined its impact on the Company's consolidated financial statements.